RiddleAndCode/rtd-docs/docs/FAQ.md

 # Frequently Asked Questions

-In this section you can find answers to frequently asked questions.
+In this section, you can find answers to frequently asked questions.

-* Which opereating systems are recommended
+1. Which operating systems are compatible with the TMP?

-RIDDLE&CODEs Token Management Platform designed and tested to enable the best User Experience on the following reference system:
+RIDDLE&CODEs Token Management Platform enables the best user experience on the following reference system:

 ` Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77 `

-Other Operating Systems and Browser configurations are untested and officially not recommended.
-Please reach out to your RIDDLE&CODE single point of contact for any inquiries about other system and browser configurations.
+Other operating systems and browser configurations are untested and officially not recommended.
+Please reach out to your single point of contact at RIDDLE&CODE for any inquiries about other system and browser configurations.

-* My device is connected, but it doesn't seem to be paired.
+2. My device is connected, but it doesn't seem to be paired.
 How can I fix this?

-1. Ensure your Approval Device is unlocked,
+* First, ensure that your Approval Device is unlocked.
-2. Close the TMP browser window and reopen the page.
+* Close the TMP browser window and then reopen it.

-* My device is paired and unlocked, but I still can't sign in.
+3. My device is paired and unlocked, but I still can't sign in.
 How can I fix this?

-1. Disconnect your Approval Device,
+* Disconnect your Approval Device.
-2. Clear Chrome cache,
+* Clear Chrome cache.
-3. Plug-in your device again and unlock it
+* Plug in and unlock your device.
-4. Now try to sign in again.
+* Now try to sign in again.

-* Which coins are currently supported?
+4. Which assets are currently supported?

 Currently, the platform supports the following types of assets (and derivatives), where Bitcoin-forked or ERC-20 assets are counted as one type.